-Mark Rust serves as the Chicago office managing partner and vice chair of the firm’s Management Committee.
+Mark Rust serves as vice chair of the firm’s Management Committee.
 A healthcare industry veteran who is dedicated to delivering distinctly unique perspective and depth, Mark’s practice is focused on the transactional, regulatory and medical-legal issues affecting healthcare entities and provider organizations.

 The immediate past chair of the firm’s national Healthcare Department, Mark has practiced in or written about healthcare law in publications such as the Journal of the American Bar Association and USA Today, among many others, for more than 35 years.
 He is listed as a notable healthcare lawyer in Chambers USA, Top Healthcare Lawyers of Illinois, Illinois Super Lawyers and The Best Lawyers in America.

 Mark has represented hospitals and hospital-physician joint ventures, multi-specialty clinics, large radiology, anesthesiology and cardiology groups, medical staffs, healthcare management companies and managed care organizations, including provider-sponsored insurance companies and HMOs.
 He routinely is engaged to advise on mergers and acquisitions, contract formation and negotiation, and regulatory issues.